 Calling Tiger Heating & Air is to come out and fix your AC will get you back up and running, but there are a few DIY steps you can try yourself.
 There may be a relatively simple problem causing your air conditioner to freeze up, and one you might be able to repair quickly and cheaply!

 We will go over the most likely reasons why ice develops on an air conditioner.
 Some have troubleshooting steps that many homeowners can try to tackle on their own.
 Other causes are best left to trained HVAC repair technicians who can accurately diagnose the problem and successfully resolve it.

-No matter what is causing your AC to freeze up, there is an basic – yet critical – step you must do first.
+No matter how your air conditioner froze up, there is an basic – yet critical – step you must do first.
 You need to get your AC unit thawed.
 And that starts at your thermostat.

 It is turning the thermostat to OFF.
 And then turn the fan ON.
 This will start the defrosting process.

 If it’s a hot day, your AC could be fully thawed in just a couple of hours.

 If the conditioned air is cool and the unit doesn’t freeze up again, you are good to go.
 If it does freeze up again, turn the air conditioner back OFF and the fan set to ON.
 Then you will need to call an experienced AC repair technician, like our fabulous HVAC team at Tiger, as you’ve got a bigger problem on your hand.